Blog | Personal Finance

 • Follow these holiday budgeting tips to set yourself up for a strong end of the year

-The average person plans to spend $860 on gifts this year.
+The average American spent over $800 for the holidays in 2022.
 For most people, that’s a lot of money.
 But folks gladly do it every year.

 So maybe it’s time to talk about budgets.
 That will make it a merry Christmas, right?